Last Updated on September 1, 2020

+If you have a bit of time, then you can make a tuna sandwich, but for moments that you need to whip up an appetizer immediately then grilling up potato chips will be the best choice.
 In line with the ‘balanced diet rule,’ a bite or two of starchy sweetness is a necessary evil before you indulge in a roast protein fest.
 It's all good then that grilled potatoes contain significantly less calories and carbs than their deep fried cousins, making them a suitable choice for an appetizer or side dish.
 Below's a simple and fast recipe for cooking up some tasty potato chips and a complementary garlic aioli.

 1. Preheat your grill to 300-350 degrees (medium heat).